This page contains the latest information about COVID19 in Alstonville and will be updated regularly.

 All patients with a cough, cold, sore throat, flu or fever will initially be assessed by a doctor over the phone.

-All patients coming to the clinic for an appointment will be asked to wait in their car or outside until the doctor is ready to see them.
-We’ll ring you when it is time to come in.
+All patients coming to the clinic for an appointment will be asked to ring us from your car when you arrive.
+We will then let you know when is the best time to come in to the surgery.
 Do not wait in the car if you have chest pain, are short of breath, are lightheaded, vomiting, the condition is urgent, it is very hot, or you do not have a mobile phone.
 If in doubt, you should come in.

 if you have a cough or cold or flu or fever, please let us know before you come in to the clinic – even if we are seeing you about something else.